 The hash of x.2.example.org is NDTU6DSTE50PR4A1F2QVR1V31G00I2I1.
-Checking this hash on the first NSEC3 yields that it does not fall in between the interval: 15BG9L6359F5CH23E34DDUA6N1RIHL9H and 3GM0KCUB31AM5C8R6SKFK1DKIE7HP1PB.

-For the second NSEC3 the answer is also negative: the hash sorts outside the interval described.
+Checking this hash on the first NSEC3 yields that it does not fall in between the interval: 15BG9L6359F5CH23E34DDUA6N1RIHL9H and 1AVVQN74SG75UKFVF25DGCETHGQ638EK.
+For the second NSEC3 the answer is also negative: the hash sorts outside the interval described by 75B9ID679QQ0V6LDFHD80CSHSSSB6JVQ and 8555T7QEGAU7PJTKSNBCHG4TD2M0JNPJ.
+And the last NSEC3 also isn't of any help.
 What is a resolver to do?
-It has been given two NSEC3 and both seem useless.
+It has been given the maximum amount of NSEC3s and they all seem useless.

-A question that you might have at this point is why doesn't the server send a NSEC3 that covers the hash of x.2.example.org, so the resolver can validate in one step?
+A question that you might have at this point is why doesn't the server send an NSEC3 that covers the hash of x.2.example.org, so the resolver can validate in one step?
+While this indeed denies the existence of x.2.example.org it is only half the answer.
+As explained, a denial of existence answer needs to say something about whether or not a wild-card should have been expanded.
+And to communicate which wildcard that could have been, you need to tell the resolver what the closest encloser is.